 ENTR 2295 – Entrepreneurship Internship

 The student should be able to apply classroom knowledge to an actual work situation.
 Work experience should be obtained in an approved work training location.
-A minimum of 210 hours of work/training (14 hours per week) is required with one hour of classroom participation per week.
-This course is required for the Associate of Applied Science in Entrepreneurship.
+A minimum of 210 hours of work/training (14 hours per week) is required with one hour of classroom participation (per week).
+This course is required for the Associate of Applied Business in Entrepreneurship.